ARRL

 • 200 Meters & Down: The Story of Amateur Radio

-• Antenna Book
+• ARRL Antenna Book

---Both the 20th and 21st editions specify the voltage rating for Belden 9258 (RG-8X) cable as 600 Vrms.
-This is incorrect.
-It should be 300 Vrms
+Both the 20th and 21st editions specify the voltage rating for Belden 9258 (RG-8X) cable as 600 Vrms.
+Instead, this should be 300 Vrms.

---Software manuals in Adobe PDF format:
+Software manuals in Adobe PDF format:

 New Instructions on Using HFTA and MicroDEM for Locations Outside the USA